 The wealth of our planet is immeasurable, but to whom much is given, much is expected.
 As peacemakers, we take care of each other by taking care of the planet Earth.
-We are citizens not only of our towns and cities, not only of our nations; we are Global Citizens of the Planet Earth.
-"We're all in this together" is an awareness campaign that fosters our sense of Global Community.
+We are citizens not only of our cities nations; we are Global Citizens of the Planet Earth.
+"We're all in this together" is an awareness campaign that fosters our sense of global community.
 Driving on the Highway one night, founder Bruce Barrett realized we needed an iconic sign for global citizenship.
-This image from NASA and the simply phrase "We're All In This Together" captures the feeling.
-His daughter Sarah and him laid out the copy and artist Russell Rainbolt added the stars for good affect.
-The sign is printed on vinyl and makes a regular tour on the interstate highways of Connecticut.
+His daughter Sarah and him laid out the copy.
+The sign makes a regular tour on the interstate highways of Connecticut.

 This campaign refocuses the "Santa" brand back to his powerful roots as a loving Peace Maker.
 Since 2007, every December we put up this sign on I-95 in Stratford.
 Bruce's daughter Sarah made Santa, the reindeer, the snow, star, and trees from contruction paper.
 Artist Russ Rainbolt arranged the images for the sign copy and allowed Sarah to help him hand paint the sign.
 We use this sign to reclaim the seventh century Saint Nicholas as the peacemaker he was.